Conewago Creek Bridge

 FROM THE 1996-2001 PENNSYLVANIA HISTORIC BRIDGE SURVEY:

-The single span, 113'-long, pin-connected metal Pratt thru truss bridge built in 1889 is supported on stone abutments.
+The single span, 95'-long, pin-connected metal Pratt thru truss bridge built in 1889 is supported on stone abutments.
 The truss is composed of built-up compression members and eye bar tension members.
-It has double-looped floorbeam hangers in the end panels, a trademark of Wrought Iron Bridge Co. bridges.
+The hangers in the end panels, originally double-looped, have been replaced by single-looped hangers.
 Rolled section floorbeams carry steel stringers and an open steel grid deck placed in 1969.
-Earlier railings have been lost and replaced by W-beam guide railings.
+Earlier railings have been replaced by W-beam guide railings.
+The alterations have resulted in some loss of original fabric, but the bridge retains over all integrity of original design.
 The bridge is a historically and technologically significant example of its type/design by an important late-19th-century fabricator.
 The Wrought Iron Bridge Co. was among the best known and most successful bridge fabricators to market and popularize the pin-connected truss designs for highway applications.

 - Through truss bridge over Conewago Creek on PA 4051